abdelmalekbelghomari/abdelmalekbelghomari.github.io/about.md

 title: About
 permalink: /about/
 ---
+### Who am I ?

-Currently a student in my last master year in Computer Science and Artificial Intelligence.
+I am currently student in my last master's year in Computer Science and Artificial Intelligence at [ENSICAEN](https://www.ensicaen.fr/?lang=en) in France.

 ### More Information

 I enjoy swimming and hitting the gym too !
 I also like to travel and discover other cultures.
-I have spent 4 months Working in a Japanese laboratory doing research in Neurosciences and Neural Information.
-I worked as an intern there and had the opportunity to work on Liquid State Machines.
+\\ I have spent 4 months Working in a Japanese laboratory doing research in Neurosciences and Neural Information.
+I had the chance to work as an intern in the [Hosaka's laboratory](https://www.shibaura-it.ac.jp/en/research/laboratory/00244.html) in Tokyo and had the opportunity to work on Liquid State Machines and Spiking Neural Networks.

 ### Contact me